 Choosing an Accounting System for Self-Employed Business Owners

 There are two options when it comes to accounting systems – a software or a bookkeeping spreadsheet.
 The one that is right for you will come down to your personal preference and which one you think you will feel most comfortable with.
 Many choose to start out using a spreadsheet because their accounts are simple and then progress to an accounting software once they get familiar with accounts and their business grows.

 Quickbooks v Xero

 There are two major players when it comes to accounting softwares, Quickbooks and Xero.
 Both essentially do the same thing, but have different dashboards.
 I use both on a daily basis and do feel that Quickbooks is better for the micro businesses and the self-employed whereas Xero is great once you need functionality like foreign exchange and have an understanding of double-entry bookkeeping.

-That being said, both offer the basics of accounting meaning you can:
+That said, both offer the basics of accounting for self-employed business owners, meaning you can:

 - Raise invoices and email them straight to your clients;